Kartik-236/kartik-236/README.md

 ---

 ### IT Asset Disposal Tool
-A desktop application for secure file and storage wiping with separate workflows for HDDs and SSDs.
+Desktop application for secure file and storage wiping with separate workflows for HDDs and SSDs.

 Focused on:
 - secure deletion concepts